Individualized Cognate Courses

 NOTE: The course a student takes to fulfill the quantitative skills proficiency requirement cannot be double counted by including it in an individualized cognate.
 Also courses with a grade of CR (except for test credits that are accepted with a UM equivalency from AP, IB, GCE, Cambridge Pre-U, CAPE, and CLEP programs) cannot be used to fulfill general education or other degree requirements like individualized cognates.

-The courses below are currently effective for the: Spring 2026 Term
+The courses below are currently effective for the: Fall 2026 Term

 Subject Course No. Course Title Area of Knowledge Designation Typically Offered Credits (Min/Max)